Soluto/kamus/README.md

 ## Contributing
 Found a bug?
 Have a missing feature?
-Please open an issue and let us know.
-We would like to help you use Kamus!
+Please open an issue and let us know. please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) policy for more information We would like to help you use Kamus!
 Please notice: Do not report security issues on GitHub.
 We will immediately delete such issues.